andersmurphy/andersmurphy-blog/resources/posts/2019-06-01-clojure-intro-to-tap-and-accessing-private-vars.md

 [2 "foo"]
 ```

 When we dereference `bar` we get the values `[2 "foo"]` that have been passed to `tap>`.
-What happens if we add the same anonymous handler function to the tap system again.
+What happens if we add the same anonymous handler function to the tap system again?

 ```clojure
 (reset! bar [])